yufengsh/devportal/source/_xenapp_and_xendesktop_service/_xenapp_essentials_apis/how_to_update_a_catalog_image.rst

 The response is a GUID string that represents the ``catalogId`` of the catalog that was just updated.
 You will need this ``catalogId`` to query the details of the catalog.

-Powershell Example
+PowerShell Example
 ==================

-This example illustrates how to update a catalog with a new master image using Powershell.
+This example illustrates how to update a catalog with a new master image using PowerShell.

 .. code-block:: powershell